tangym27/ruffLife/README.md

-dogpic | https://random.dog | no key needed and unlimited quotas! catfact | https://catfact.ninja/ | no key needed and unlimited quotas! geek jokes | https://github.com/sameerkumar18/geek-joke-api/api | no key needed and unlimited quotas! weather | https://openweathermap.org/api/ | no key but a limit of 60 calls per minute joke of the day | https://favqs.com/api/ | no key and unlimited quotas!
+dogpic | https://random.dog | no key needed and unlimited quotas! catfact | https://catfact.ninja/ | no key needed and unlimited quotas! geek jokes | https://github.com/sameerkumar18/geek-joke-api/api | no key needed and unlimited quotas! joke of the day | https://favqs.com/api/ | no key and unlimited quotas!

 ## Instructions to Run: